 This depends on the vaccinations you receive; some provide protection for a period of 3 years, others for 30 years or your entire life.
 In general the following vaccination periods apply:

 - Yellow fever: since July 2016 the WHO considers a lifelong protection after a single vaccination, this also applies for vaccinations given before 2016 (and which are valid for 10 years in the booklet).
 In some cases however, the LCR recommends to repeat vaccination every 10 years.
 For example with certain medical conditions or high risk destinations.

 - Typhus: three years.

 - DTP: ten years.

 - Hepatitis A: at least 30 years.
 The immunisation consists of two vaccinations.
 After the first shot you are protected for one year, after the second you are protected for thirty years or more.
 You should get the second vaccination at least six months after the first.

 Always contact the Travel Clinic for sound travel advice.

-It is preferable to make an appointment online or by phone with one of our Travel Clinics.
+It is preferable to make an appointment online.
 This enables us to prepare for your visit and avoids unnecessary waiting.
 You can also drop by at the last minute, but keep in mind that you may have to wait then.

 Yes, you can.
 Our Travel Clinics have extended opening hours: At Schiphol-East, Amsterdam Centre, and in The Hague we are open outside office hours on Saturdays, and on Wednesday and Thursday night until 8:30PM.
 Schiphol Centre (in Departures) is, outside office hours, also open on Sundays.
 Click here for an up-to-date overview of the opening hours of each clinic.